 Some alternative treatments can include:

-You may want to book an appointment with your GP if
+You may want to book an appointment with your healthcare professional if:

 - you have any symptoms that are hard to live with

 - you are showing signs of menopause and are under the age of 45